 Peggy was the only non-musician to be helicoptered into Woodstock.
 Janis wanted her there.
 Here are the famous photos of the two of them on stage.
 That’s Peggy whispering in Janis’ ear.

 After a few phone calls (and an admission I was being “watched” for almost a year) we signed her!
 I RAN INTO SOME TROUBLE will be released this Fall 2017 from Wyatt-MacKenzie.
 I’ve never met a more fascinating woman.
 I have a total girl-crush on her southern accent and her unbelievable storytelling about the days of The Haight.
 Blows.
 My.
 Mind.

 I’ve been given this incredible opportunity (and responsibility) to help Peggy, and her talented co-author, Maggie—a close friend, musician, and song-writer who recorded the stories and imbued them with her lyricism—to publish her true memoir; after the most horrifying publishing experience I’ve ever heard an author excruciatingly share (even after over 44 years have passed).
 I’m all in.

-From Louisiana Homecoming Queen to stewardess to being the inspiration for The Washington Post’s reporter coining the term “Hippies” (read the full story) while at her San Francisco store Mnasidika, to loaning the Grateful Dead jackets for their famous photo shoot, and displaying Bill Graham posters advertising their gigs and selling tickets, to convincing Levi Strauss to make bell-bottoms, and letting Janis Joplin take a pair of jeans she’d put on layaway, through a wild LSD ride and heroine addiction, to returning home to the Bayou when her mother needed her—the jaw-droppin’ stories don’t stop!
+From Louisiana Homecoming Queen to stewardess to being the inspiration for The Washington Post’s reporter coining the term “Hippies” (read the full story) while at her San Francisco store Mnasidika, to loaning the Grateful Dead jackets for their famous photo shoot, and displaying Bill Graham posters advertising their gigs and selling tickets, to convincing Levi Strauss to make bell-bottoms, and letting Janis Joplin take a pair of jeans she’d put on layaway, through a wild LSD ride and heroin addiction, to returning home to the Bayou when her mother needed her—the jaw-droppin’ stories don’t stop!
 Peggy regaled one about a Mexican prison break (what?!) which was followed by my receiving a package.
 Inside was a DVD, a National Geographic Channel show “Locked Up Abroad” entitled “Escape from Mexico.”
 She drove the getaway car for the package sender’s pre-Chapo dig out of prison.
 (Squeal.
 How is this my life?!)

 Peggy is featured in this month’s issue of Vanity Fair.